rumca-js/youtube-dl-mgr/README.md

 python youtube-dl-mgr.py -c
 ```

+After adding songs to the download file please edit it to provide Artist, Album and Song names.

 To play the list.
 The files are downloaded into working directory and removed after playback.
 VLC is used for playback.
 It needs to be in the PATH.
 ```